pablodecm/phd_thesis/src/103_chapter_3.md

 limitation on the experimentally measured parameterisations of certain phenomena (e.g. parton density functions uncertainties) or represent the accuracy limits of calibration between data and simulation.
-Nuisance parameters can also represent additional degrees of freedom in the model that cover for possible wrong assumptions or quantify imprecisions due to the limited number of simulated observations.
+Nuisance parameters can also represent additional degrees of freedom of the model that cover for possible wrong assumptions or quantify imprecisions due to the limited number of simulated observations.